-Staff allowance is provided by the college to fund work-related expenditure a staff member may require while working for the college.
-Staff allowance is payable in addition to salary for specific items defined in this procedure and after prior approval by a college delegate.
+Staff allowance is provided by the College to fund work-related expenditure that a staff member may require while working for the College.
+Staff allowance is payable, in addition to salary, for specific items defined in this procedure and after prior approval by the relevant College delegate.

-1. Academic and professional staff of the college are responsible for discussing a request for payment from staff allowance accounts with their immediate supervisor.
-Once the request has been evaluated and approved the staff member is to organise for the submission of the paperwork to the Finance Unit.
+- Academic and professional staff of the College are responsible for discussing a request for payment from staff allowance with their relevant Delegate wherever possible before expenditure is committed.
+Once the request has been evaluated and approved, the staff member is to organise for the completion and submission of relevant approval forms.

-Academic staff and professional staff who are on a continuing or fixed term appointment are eligible for assistance.
-Assistance for those on a fractional appointment will be allocated on a pro-rata basis according to their time fraction.
-A pro-rata amount also applies in the case of staff commencing an appointment during the calendar year, resigning during the year, and taking leave without pay.
+Academic staff and professional staff who are on a continuing or fixed term appointment are eligible for staff allowance.
+The allowance for those on a fractional appointment will be allocated on a pro-rata basis according to their time fraction.
+A pro-rata amount also applies in the case of staff commencing an appointment during the calendar year, resigning during the year, or taking leave without pay.

 1.2 The allowance

 The amount unspent at the end of year is carried forward into the following year.
-The maximum amount of carryover per year is the staff member's current annual entitlement.
+The maximum amount of carryover per year is the staff member's full annual allocation of $2500, combined with the current year’s allocation, giving a maximum possible allocation of $5000 in any given year.
 An unspent amount is not payable in cash and advances cannot ordinarily be made on a future year's allowance.

-The allowance is not salary, nor an entitlement, and must be devoted to expenses related to work and on that basis is not subject to personal income tax.
+The allowance is not salary, nor an entitlement, and must be devoted to expenses related to work.
+On that basis, it is not subject to personal income tax.

 1.3 Allowable expenditure

-- Travel and accommodation for conferences, and research field trips and child care costs and other related expenses associated with the travel
+- Travel and accommodation for work-related conferences, research field trips, primary carer responsibility costs incurred as a result of attending a conference or research trip and other reasonable related expenses associated with the travel

 - Subscriptions for membership of professional and academic associations